 Q: Can I use my financial aid in the summer?

 A: Yes, students admitted to this Program can use their American University aid, including merit awards, to cover tuition and living expenses during summer semesters.
 Please note, however, that some outside scholarship programs cannot be applied during the summer.
 AU merit awards can also cover summer tuition, study abroad, or internships for credit provided you have met the Satisfactory Academic Progress (SAP) requirements and are enrolled at least half time (6 credits).
 Merit awards are capped at tuition and do not cover living expenses.
 If you need additional financial aid to cover living expenses, you will need to complete a 2014-2015 FAFSA when it becomes available on January 1, 2014 (for Summer 2014).

 Q: If I chose to complete an internship during the summer, would financial aid or scholarships cover my costs?

-A: You may participate in internships for credit and apply your scholarship towards those tuition costs.
+A: You may participate in internships for credit and apply your financial aid towards those tuition costs.
 You will need to find a faculty advisor to work with and supervise your internship-for-credit, and the faculty advisor typically has certain requirements, such as papers that integrate what you are learning in your internship with your classes at AU.

-Q: If accepted into the Global Scholars Program, am I able to participate in other learning communities at AU?
+Campus Life: Q: If accepted into the Global Scholars Program, am I able to participate in other learning communities at AU?

 A: As a Global Scholar, you will be a member of the Global Scholars Living Learning Community.
 You will not be able to participate in other living learning communities on campus.